darkwhispering/Simple-Instagram-Embed/readme.txt

 Unfortunately Instagram does not provide any option to hide likes and comments from the embed.

 = I want the link in the embed to open in a new tab/window = Yeah, so would I. Sadly, this is a behavior I can not control and it is up to Instagram to change this.
-Imo you should always open external links in new tabs, so I don't understand why Instagram have choosen not to with there embed.
+Imo you should always open external links in new tabs, so I don't understand why Instagram have choose not to with there embed.

 == Screenshots ==

 1. Plugin settings

 == Changelog ==

+= 2.1.1 =
+* Minor code formatting fixes
+* Minor changes to readme
+* Tested on Wordpress 4.5.2

 = 2.1.0 =
 * Fixed broken Instagram api URL used in cURL to load embed iframe.